 Recovery is an extremely vulnerable time, and especially if the medication you were taking for alcohol dependency has led you to depression and/or other serious side effects, it is very important that you are protected and made to feel comfortable.

-According to the NIDA, many strategies are put into place by rehab centers to ensure that patients stay for the full duration of their treatment program so that they can get the full benefits of said program.
+Many strategies are put into place by rehab centers to ensure that patients stay for the full duration of their treatment program so that they can get the full benefits of the said program.
 Without the aspects of safe and beneficial treatment listed above, you will be more likely to leave rehab early, which can be extremely problematic for your overall recovery.

 Choosing the Best Option: How Do I Know the Program Is Best for Me?

 No one treatment is right for every individual patient, and this is why each person requires a different type of treatment program.

 You may need to attend rehab at a different facility than someone else with similar issues, which is why it is necessary to consider your needs before choosing a center.
 But how can you know the center you’re choosing is the right one?

 Many people call the facility beforehand and ask questions, such as

 - Which treatment options does your program provide?